valancej/documentation/_general/integrations/snyk.md

 RUN npm install -g snyk
 ```

-**Note** that this requires the Dockerfile also have Node and NPM available, to use the Snyk CLI.
+**Note** that this requires the Dockerfile to also have Node and NPM available, to use the Snyk CLI.

 ### Running A Scan